pippinbarr/lets-play-ancient-greek-punishment-the-twine/process/closing-statement.md

 - Writing style and pithiness
 - A "typical twine"
 - Cycles and infinite accumulations

-Per game
-- Sisyphus
-  - Click as push
-  - Click as effort
-  - Cycling link as emblematic of Twine*
-  -

 - Tantalus
   - Mouse/finger movement as reaching, clicking as grasping*